mtomin/relictoolkit/README.md

 (to be added)

 ## Installation
-To install the RELIC toolkit, download the .tar.gz, extract it to a directory of your choice and run:
+To install the RELIC toolkit, download the zip from GitHub, extract it to a directory of your choice and run:

 	$python setup.py install